taoshen99/AutoMolDesigner/README.md

 ### Molecular property prediction

 This software implements molecular property prediction with AutoGluon, an open-source AutoML framework developed by Amazon Co.
 Ltd.,.
 It takes molecular descriptors as input and can be applied for both binary classification tasks and regression tasks.
 Two modes are provided, i.e., retrospective benchmarking and prospective prediction.
-Herein, we provide a case study on screening active antibacterial small molecules against *E. coli.* as a basic guideline.
+Herein, we provide a case study on screening active antibacterial small molecules against *E. coli* as a basic guideline.

 #### Data curation